lf-lang/lf-lang.github.io/packages/documentation/copy/en/developer/Regression Tests.md

 ## Continuous Integration

-Each push or pull request will trigger all tests to be run on Github Actions.
+Each push or pull request will trigger all tests to be run on GitHub Actions.
 It's configuration can be found [here](https://github.com/lf-lang/lingua-franca/blob/master/.github/workflows/build.yml).